 Working conditions new and expectant mothers

 New and expectant mothers in the Netherlands have special rights with regard to working conditions.
-They are, among other things, entitled to adjusted rest times and working hours and a room for expressing milk.
-As an employer, you must inform new and expectant mothers about these rights.
-You must report the labour risks for pregnant employees in the risk assessment and evaluation (RI&E).
+They must be able to work safely and healthily during all phases of pregnancy and after.
+As an employer, you may have to adjust some of their work and/or working hours, and provide a room for expressing milk.
+You must inform new and expectant mothers about these rights.

 Adjusting working conditions